-These governance documents are regularly reviewed and updated to ensure they remain consistent with legal and regulatory requirements and Atlas Arteria's values and strategic objectives.
+The governance framework and related policies and practices are regularly reviewed and updated to ensure they remain consistent with legal and regulatory requirements as well as Atlas Arteria's Vision and Values Statement and strategic objectives.
 Atlas Arteria's governance policies and practices follow the recommendations outlined in the ASX Corporate Governance Council's Principles and Recommendations 4th Edition (ASX Principles and Recommendations) as set out in this Statement.

 Atlas Arteria comprises Atlas Arteria Limited (ACN 141 075 201) (ATLAX), an Australian public company, and Atlas Arteria International Limited (Registration No. 43828) (ATLIX), an exempted mutual fund company incorporated in Bermuda, both of which are listed on the Australian Securities Exchange (ASX).
 The securities of ATLAX and ATLIX are stapled and must trade, and otherwise be dealt with, together.
 In addition, ATLAX and ATLIX have entered into a co-operation deed which provides for the sharing of information, adoption of consistent accounting policies and co-ordination of reporting to securityholders (Atlas Arteria Co-operation Deed).

-Detailed information in respect of Atlas Arteria's structure and constituent documents can be found on the 'Corporate Governance' section of the Atlas Arteria website.
+Copies of the publicly available governance documents referred to in this Statement, including detailed information in respect of Atlas Arteria's structure and constituent documents, can be found on the 'Corporate Governance' section of the Atlas Arteria website (www.atlasarteria.com).

-Entity Type of entity Businesses ATLAX Australian public company Dulles Greenway, Chicago Skyway ATLIX Bermudian exempted mutual fund company APRR, ADELAC, Dulles Greenway, Warnow Tunnel
+Entity Type of entity Businesses ATLAX Australian public company Chicago Skyway Dulles Greenway ATLIX Bermudian exempted mutual fund company APRR, ADELAC, Dulles Greenway, Warnow Tunnel